Consultant Vascular Surgeon at Southern District Health Board (Invercargill/Dunedin), Otago

 We would happily assist international applicants through the registration and relocation process.

-For job description or further information please contact, Agatha Chen, Recruitment Advisor - Senior Medical Officers with your CV.
+If this role has sparked your interest but does not match your current clinical skills, we have a range of clinical roles, get in touch as there could be a place for you!
+For a job description or to discuss further, please contact, Agatha Chen, Recruitment Advisor - Senior Medical Officers with your CV.
 Phone: +64 3 470 9604 or email: email@example.com

 In the interests of protecting our people and our patients, all appointments will be subject to the following: